 Winter or May Term off-campus study project on a theme related to classical studies.

 Winter Term informationRebecca Schindler

-For more information about this course, including costs, please visit the Horizons off campus study system at https://depauw-horizons.symplicity.com/ then select "Search Programs" and enter "DePauw University Extended Studies" in the provider dropdown.
+For more information about this course, including costs, please visit the Horizons off campus study system at https://depauw-horizons.symplicity.com/index.php?s=programs then select "Winter" in the Term dropdown menu and click Apply Search.
+For DePauw Extended Studies offerings, the provider will be DePauw University Extended Studies.
 To apply to participate in this course, select the "Welcome" tab in Horizons and login.